department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 - Your average hearing threshold sensitivity for aid conduction is 80 decibels or more in at least one ear, **and**
 - It's reasonably certain that your hearing loss won't improve throughout your life

-**Note:** Hearing acuity must be measured at 500 Hz, 1000 Hz and 2000 Hz to calculate the average hearing threshold.
-Loss of hearing must be clinically stable and unlikely to improve
+**Note:** Hearing acuity must be measured at 500 Hz, 1000 Hz, and 2000 Hz to calculate the average hearing threshold.
+Loss of hearing must be clinically stable and unlikely to improve.

 </div>
 </li>